Ryan's resume still has 1 glaring hole: a Super Bowl title

 Yet Ryan knows better than anyone he’ll be judged by what he does in the playoffs, especially because he came into this year with only one victory in five postseason games.

-He began writing a new narrative last week, throwing for 338 yards and three touchdowns in a dominating 36-20 victory over Seattle, his sixth straight game without an interception.
+He began writing a new narrative last week, throwing for 338 yards and three touchdowns in a dominating 36-20 victory over Seattle , his sixth straight game without an interception.

 Now, it’s on to the NFC championship game against Rodgers and the Green Bay Packers, a dazzling matchup between two quarterbacks at the top of their games.

 Ryan shrugs off any speculation about what a victory might mean to his legacy.